-Teach your children never to climb trees near overhead lines and to be aware of the danger posed by those power lines.
+- Teach your children never to climb trees near overhead lines and to be aware of the danger posed by those power lines.

-If you see a broken or fallen overhead line, assume it's "live" and call your utility as soon as possible.
+- If you see a broken or fallen overhead power line, assume it's "live" and call REC immediately.

-Know that utility poles, fences around electric substations, and transformers on the ground are "off limits" to everyone.
+- Know that utility poles and fences around electric substations and transformers on the ground are "off limits" to everyone.